minetest/minetest/doc/android.md

 Mobile devices generally have less RAM than PC, this setting limits how many mapblock can be kept in RAM.

 ### `fps_limit`
-This setting limits maximum FPS (frames per second).
+This setting limits maximum FPS.
 The default value is `60`, which is the lowest commonly found Android refresh rate, but if you're using a device that has a lower refresh rate, change this.

 ## Requirements